 Surf Spots in Peniche

 As mentioned above, you have the luxury to have many different spots at your doorstep.
 In the following, I will describe some.
-Beside these “official spots” there are a gazillion waves breaking along the shore, where you can just jump in and paddle a wave you like.
+Besides these “official spots” there are a gazillion waves breaking along the shore, where you can just jump in and paddle a wave you like.

 Tip: It doesn’t matter when and where you go, you will surf loads in Peniche.
 For that very reason, we launched our surf workout ebook.
 With this, you won’t have sore shoulders after day two but you are able to surf your brain out!

 Cantinho – North wind protected